 Professor Joe Cain is UCL Professor of History and Philosophy of Biology in UCL Department of Science and Technology Studies (STS).
 Professor Joe Cain tweets as @profjoecain and hosts the podcast WeAreSTS.

-Professor Joe Cain is an expert in the history of evolutionary biology, especially Darwin, Darwinism, and the professional evolutionary studies in the twentieth century.
+Professor Joe Cain is an expert in the history of evolutionary biology, especially Darwin, Darwinism, and evolutionary studies in the twentieth century.
 Joe’s research interests include the history of evolutionary studies, Darwin and Darwinism, history of science in London, history of eugenics, heritage studies, and history of natural history.
-Recent projects include: use of jokes in science to measure tribal affiliations, romantic collaborations in modern science, and the famous dinosaur statues in London’s Crystal Palace.
-Joe is director of the Legacies of Eugenics project.
-Joe hosts the podcast WeAreSTS.
+Recent projects include: the Legacies of Eugenics project for UCL, use of jokes in science to measure tribal affiliations, romantic collaborations in modern science, and the famous dinosaur statues in London’s Crystal Palace.

 Recent Research Activities

-In 2021, Joe is researching the history of eugenics research and advocacy at UCL, using blogs to disseminate some of his findings and reflections.
+In 2022, Joe is researching the history of eugenics research and advocacy at UCL, using blogs to disseminate some of his findings and reflections.
 This focuses attention on Karl Pearson, Francis Galton, Ronald Fisher, and the Francis Galton Laboratory for National Eugenics.
 He works in collaboration with Dr Maria Kiladi.
-Joe was a member of the 2018-2020 UCL Eugenics Inquiry and he helped create the MORE Report, which is the only majority report resulting from that Inquiry.
+Joe was a member of the 2018-2020 UCL Eugenics Inquiry.
+He co-authored the MORE Report, which is the only majority report resulting from that Inquiry.

 Joe also continues research and writing on researchers associated with the synthesis period in evolutionary studies, including George Gaylord Simpson, Ernst Mayr, Theodosius Dobzhansky, Edgar Anderson, Julian Huxley, and others.